jjsalvs/SJCI-Drone-Competition-Code-rough-copy-/README.md

 This code should allow the drone to be able to go under the red and green arch and get the color from the blue/first mat.

+As each update gets added, the drone should be able to get through the course successfully.